-The older generation recognises many factors fuelling Millenials’ environmental consciousness.
+The older generation recognises many factors fuelling Millennials’ environmental consciousness.
 57% acknowledge a generational value difference, 47% say that social media has a role to play, while 40% of participants also mention a difference in educational background.
-61% of participants also agree that Millenials’ more risk-taking nature has made them reconsider the way that they themselves invest.
+61% of participants also agree that Millennials’ more risk-taking nature has made them reconsider the way that they themselves invest.

 In any case, a generational difference is clear.
 In fact, 50% of Millennials say their financial objectives are not understood by the rest of the family.
 However, the study also points out that it is wrong to assume that being environmentally conscious is a quality exclusive to generation Y. 4 out of 5 participants say they value sustainable investments, with only a slight fluctuation between age ranges.
 81% of under 40s agree with the statement, and the number only drops to 77% between 41 and 60, rising again to 86% in participants over 60.